On this page

 - (Re)integration social services

-Social services providing according to the social assistance law target the following groups:
+Social services are targeting the following groups:

 - children and their families, including young people under 18 and young families;